tapglue/snaasSdk-iOS/README.md

 To start using the Tapglue API you need an `APP_TOKEN`.
 Visit our [Dashboard](https://dashboard.tapglue.com) and login with your credentials or create a new account.

-## Quickstart

-We created a template with Tapglue already installed for you.
-Before diving into the specifics of our SDK you can download the [Quickstart-Project](https://github.com/tapglue/ios_quickstart) and start using Tapglue immediately.

 ## Sample App

 Our [Sample app](https://github.com/tapglue/ios_sample) covers most of the concepts in our SDK and is a great showcase if you want to check implementation details.